cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 To see the full configuration of available platforms::

-   cylc config --platform-meta
+   cylc config --platforms

-This is equivalent to `cylc config -i 'platforms' -i 'platform groups'`
+This is equivalent to ``cylc config -i 'platforms' -i 'platform groups'``

 What Are Platforms?
 -------------------